Article

 Deel US Payroll

-Paid family leave benefits
+Paid family leave (PFL) benefits

 The District of Columbia offers paid family leave (PFL) benefits to employees, allowing them to take time off for various family-related reasons.
 These include bonding with a new child, caring for a family member with a serious health condition, and addressing their own serious health condition.
-As an employer, you are responsible for paying contributions toward the PFL program.

 You can easily file and pay your contributions to PFL through the designated online portal offered by the DC Department of Employment Services.
 For further guidance on handling PFL contributions, see their website, which provides comprehensive information for employers.